athiraasurendran/economic-crisis-early-warning-system/README.md

 - Crisis

 This project combines economics knowledge with data science techniques to provide real-world insights for policymakers, investors, and businesses.

+## Problem Statement

+Economic crises can have severe impacts on employment, businesses, and financial stability.
+Early detection of economic downturns is crucial for taking preventive measures.

+However, traditional analysis methods are often reactive rather than predictive.

+This project aims to develop a predictive model that can identify early signals of an economic crisis using historical macroeconomic data.